-• Latch: Status ON Red
+Latch: Status ON Red

-(defined All Zone indicators ON Green area clear) Reset flashing Yellow
+All Zone indicators ON Green (defined area clear) Reset flashing Yellow

-- The Green Status indicator will be flashing if Reduced Resolution is enabled. - 10.
-A Blocked condition indicates that one or more of the beams is misaligned or interrupted.
+- 10. A Blocked condition indicates that one or more of the beams is misaligned or interrupted.
 To correct this situation see the Alignment procedure in Section 3.4.
 If the system is in a Latch condition, perform a manual reset. - 11.
-Once the Green and Yellow Status indicators are ON, perform the trip test (described in Section 3.4.4) on each sensing field to verify proper System operation and to detect possible optical short circuits or reflection problems.
+Once the Green and Yellow Status indicators are ON. perform the trip test (described in Section 3.4.4) on each sensing field to verify proper System operation and to detect possible optical short circuits or reflection problems.
 Do not continue until the EZ-SCREEN System passes the trip test.
 Do not expose any individual to any hazard during the following checks.

-WARNING . . .
-Before Applying Power to the Machine
+MARNING . . .
+Before Applying Power to the